Improving Wayfair's IPA Tool for Suppliers

 User Interviews I B2B Research I Technical Tools

-As a UX researcher at Wayfair, I worked on a crucial project to improve the usability of the Inventory Planning and Analytics (IPA) tool for suppliers.
+As a Lead User Researcher at Wayfair, I worked on a crucial project to improve the usability of the Inventory Planning and Analytics (IPA) tool for suppliers.
 The project began when a Product Manager (PM) approached me, concerned that the IPA tool wasn't adequately meeting supplier needs.
-Our research focused on understanding how suppliers use inventory planning tools and whether the IPA tool fit into their workflows.
+Our research focused on understanding how suppliers use inventory planning tools and whether the IPA tool fit into their existing workflows.

 The Problem